yaronetokayer/pygtfcode/README.md

 This implementation follows the formalism outlined in Nishikawa et al. (2020), with modular components for initialization, evolution, and output.

+This branch is a beta version of v2.0, which features handling for multiple species.

 ---

 ## Overview